mr1337alien/wordpress/ENIGMA-README.md

 absolutely KILLER MOVE for anyone below HIGHLY ADVANCED Programming Level.

-The programmer also needs to know about basics of encryption/decryption knowledge and solid knowledge of the PHP Class Syntax
+The programmer also needs to know about the basics of encryption/decryption processing and he needs solid knowledge of the PHP Class Syntax